Please ensure Javascript is enabled for purposes of website accessibility Whey Protein Appetite Suppressant & Blood Sugar

 science nutrition <strong>blog</strong>

 Milk proteins reduce appetite, food intake and blood sugar responses to a high-carbohydrate meal.
 A University of Toronto study found that consuming whey protein before a meal decreased food intake, and reduced post-meal blood sugar and insulin release.
 Researchers fed people 10 to 40 grams of whey protein 30 minutes before an all-you-can eat pizza lunch.
 Whey protein decreased food intake, and its effects depended on whey intake— the more whey protein consumed, the less food they ate.
-Whey protein supplements improve blood sugar control and reduce appetite, and might be an effective supplement for promoting weight loss.
+Whey protein supplements, often used as a whey protein appetite suppressant, improve blood sugar control and reduce appetite, and might be an effective supplement for promoting weight loss.
+This demonstrates the significant impact of whey protein on blood sugar levels and appetite management.
 (American Journal Clinical Nutrition, 91: 966-75, 2010)